meapistol/Spectra-of-graphs/README.md

 # Spectra-of-graphs
 The **GraphRoots.nb** program computes the spectrum of a graph with a Laplacian on the edges.
 The graph must have edges that are rationally dependent, and in such cases **all** solutions are found explicitly.
-The graph must compact and Neumann boundary conditions are assumed at the vertices.
+The graph must be compact and Neumann boundary conditions are assumed at the vertices.
 The instructions how to run the progam are within the notebook and includes a set of tests.

 The main objective of this repository is that people should test **GraphRoots** as much as possible.
 Many tests have been done but it is still possible